 Your camper van bed is going to be the largest single element to plan for in your van conversion, when it comes to sheer square footage that a bed will take up within your van’s living space, so it pays to spend some serious time contemplating what style and size of bed may suit you the best.

-Your decision about what type of bed to go for in your van build should take into account factors such as how you plan to use the van, how long the van is, how tall you are, and whether you want a fixed platform bed, or one that folds, slides or moves to create more space within your van at the times of day when you’re not needing it for sleeping on.
+Your decision about what type of bed to go for in your van build should take into account factors such as how you plan to use the van (for example – as a weekender, or full time van life?), how long the van is, how tall you are, and whether you want a fixed platform bed, or one that folds, slides or moves to create more space within your van at the times of day when you’re not needing it for sleeping on.

 In this post we’re sharing a range of Sprinter van bed ideas, from the popular fixed platform beds, to both professional and DIY-designed convertible beds that turn into seating, a dining area, and more during the day.